salillakra/salillakra/README.md

 ## About Me 🦁

 I'm a passionate tech enthusiast who loves to build stuff and break things (in a good way, of course).
-When I'm not coding, you might find me singing 🎤, hanging out 🛋️, or brainstorming my next big idea 💡.
+When I'm not coding, you might find me hanging out 🛋️, or brainstorming my next big idea 💡.
 Wanna know more?
 Let's hang out and chat! 😉

 ## Projects 🔥